 Gut health is very important and with more research, more links are found between gut health and our wider health.
 I’ve had gut problems for many years and have tried all sorts of medically monitored diets and treatments.
 My gut health has improved dramatically but it’s far from ‘normal’.
 Here in Gut Health: Pre-Biotics, Pro-Biotics and You I help you navigate your own gut health.

 Gut Health: Microflora, Pre-Biotics, Pro-Biotics and You

 So, we Just Need To Eat Lots Of Foods Rich In Pre and Pro-Biotics.
 Right???

 Noooo.
 Not quite.
-Before you start wolfing down kefir, sauerkraut and yogurt there are a few things you need to be aware of.
+Before you start wolfing down vegan kefir, sauerkraut and yogurt there are a few things you need to be aware of.

 Your gut is full of bacteria, flora and all sort of things you can’t begin to imagine.
-Yes, your gut is full of living things, even though you have a fair amount of acid in your stomach.
+Yes, your gut is full of living things (mostly good things!), even though you have quite a bit of acid in your stomach (so you can digest food).
 And, all these useful little beauties survive, well, thrive in your gut!